To make navigation of this page easier for you, we have added the below clickable menu and return buttons throughout.

 We always recommend speaking directly to the relevant embassy for the most accurate and up to date moving advice:

 Popular Destinations in China

-Global Moving Services is vastly experience in international removals to cities all over the globe.
+Global Moving Services is vastly experienced in international removals to cities all over the globe.
 Their long history and detailed knowledge of different countries makes them the perfect choice for your move.
 Here are some of the most popular destinations we are asked to move people to in China: